 This can be specified in the connection string, and enables Replica selection based on the Replica which has a latency within the specified limit.
 For example, using the connection string:

 Will specify that a host with a replication latency of less than 5 seconds should be selected.

 The Connector computes latency by polling the Replicator every 3 seconds for the current replication-view latency.

 This gives the Connector an accuracy of +/- 3 seconds, which means that values of 3 or less will not function as expected.

-For any queries that have a very low tolerance for replication latency, we strongly suggest you read directly from the master database server only.
+For any queries that have a very low tolerance for replication latency, we strongly suggest you read directly from the Primary database server only.
 This ensures the latest data is being read.

-flag does not ensure the slave has applied the latest sequence number,
+flag does not ensure the Replica has applied the latest sequence number,

 just that its latency at the last commit was under the specified

 number.
 This behavior can be adjusted by specifying